Pediatric Abusive Head Trauma CE for Kentucky Nurses

-MANDATORY NURSING CEU FOR KENTUCKY.
-Fulfills the requirement for 1.5 hours of continuing education on recognizing and preventing PAHT for nurses.
+MANDATORY KENTUCKY NURSING CEU.
+Fulfills the requirement for 1.5 hours of continuing education on recognizing and preventing PAHT (pediatric abusive head trauma) for nurses.
 Covers risk factors, assessment and diagnosis, intervention, and KY standards for reporting child abuse and neglect.

 Contact Hours: 1.5

 Choose a profession below: